-Repair Category 2 Notes No recent electrical testing was noted.
-Some loose and ad hoc cabling was noted both internally within the utility room and externally to outside lights.
+No. Repair Category 2 Notes The electrical system appears of an older standard pattern with wired electric fuse board.
+We note the electric cooker switch is over the hob which does not comply with current standards.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.